 The move to the new building allowed GRACE the space to grow and to provide Christian education for many more children and youth.
 Curriculum choices were expanded, and the fine arts and athletics programs grew.
 Middle and high school students became involved in community outreach and annual mission trips.
 Graduates of GRACE were accepted into a variety of colleges and universities.

 Interest in the school and enrollment increased so much that, in just five years, more space was needed.
-In the fall of 2008, the 7th – 12th grade classes were moved into two beautifully renovated buildings at 1101 Buck Jones Road, the new Crossroads Campus.
-As first year middle school students, sixth graders, remain at the Raleigh Campus allowing students a smooth transition into middle school scheduling and opportunities to provide student leadership to the elementary school.
+In the fall of 2008, the 7th–12th grade classes were moved into two beautifully renovated buildings at 1101 Buck Jones Road which GRACE purchased in a 50/50 joint venture with Hope Community Church.
+As first year middle school students, sixth graders, remain at the 801 Campus allowing students a smooth transition into middle school scheduling and opportunities to provide student leadership to the elementary school.